LisaFC/tech-doc-hugo-theme/content/no/docs/cloud-computing/_index.md

 ---
-title: "Data I Skyent"
+title: "Data i skyen"
-linkTitle: "Sky-Data"
+linkTitle: "Sky-data"
 date: 2017-01-03
 description: >
   A short lead descripton about this section page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.